Search skillsforcare.org.uk

 Closing date for applications

-Choose a closing date that gives people enough time to see and apply for the job.
+Select a closing date that gives people enough time to see and apply for the job.
 A minimum of two weeks is usual.

-Disclosure and Barring Service (DBS) check (previously CRB checks)
+Disclosure and Barring Service (DBS) check

 It is important that you are clear in the advertisement whether you want people to go through a DBS check before they start work.
-It is usually a good idea to do one so that you know whether people have a criminal conviction.
+It is usually a good idea to do one so that you know whether people have a relevant criminal record.
 For more information, scroll down to the ‘Do the right checks’ section.

 Other information